SHERLOCKx90/Samvaad-AI/README.md

 1. Clone the repository: `git clone https://github.com/FoxHound-DevsHouse/Samvaad-AI.git`
 2. Navigate to the project directory: `cd samvaad-ai`
 3. Install the required dependencies: `pip install -r requirements.txt`
-4. Set up the necessary API keys and credentials for FireworksAI, Bhasa API, and RunPod.
+4. Set up the necessary API keys and credentials for FireworksAI, Bhasha API, and RunPod.
 5. Run the Flask application: `python run.py`
 6. Open your web browser and navigate to `http://localhost:1338` to access the Samvaad AI application.